-- Each patient may only have one visitor per day.
+- Each patient may only have two visitors per day

 - Only COVID-19 positive or Person Under Investigation ICU patients that are deemed “comfort care” can have two loved ones visit in their ICU room.
 Two visitors will be provided appropriate personal protective equipment (PPE) for one 15-minute visit per day.
 Unfortunately, at this time these patients will not be allowed to have any other visitors outside of the circumstances stated above.
 Please be respectful of social distancing.

 - Two visitors per patient during visiting hours only

 - Visitors must remain in patient’s room